 Years later, the U.S. Supreme Court struck down a similar Arkansas law in Epperson v.
-Arkansas (1968), finding that it violated the establishment clause.
+Arkansas (1968), finding that it violated the establishment clause of the First Amendment.

 This article was originally published in 2009.
 James C. Foster is Professor Emeritus of Political Science at Oregon State University-Cascades.Send Feedback on this article